Have a brilliant idea for a new product?

 This typically includes investigating each competitor to better understand offerings, price points, and marketing strategies.

-Ultimately these findings are summarized and used to provide recommendations and next steps when entering the market.
+Ultimately, these findings are summarized in a feasibility study report.
+They’re used to provide recommendations for the next steps when entering the market.

 Component #3: Pricing analysis

-A pricing analysis looks at the pricing for the competition and uses survey data to shed light on how much consumers expect to pay for the new product.
+A pricing analysis looks at the pricing of the competition and uses survey data to shed light on how much consumers expect to pay for the new product.

 Component #4: Online survey